aarushsheth/aarushsheth.github.io/_posts/2023-1-31-networks.md

 We can measure the modularity of a graph through the following process:

-1. If edges were randomly selected, what percent of total edges would we expect to be between nodes of the same type?
+1. If edges were randomly selected, find the percent of total edges we would expect to be between nodes of the same type
-2. What percent of total edges are actually between nodes of the same type?
+2. Find what percent of total edges are actually between nodes of the same
 3. Subtract the actual value from the expected value

 Recall that for a graph with $n$ vertices, we define its adjacency matrix $A$ as an $n \times n$ matrix where